sinaro/prs-training-uio/README.md

 ## Running PRSice2 on HPC
 * a brief overview of offline and online HPC system, transferring of data/environment to an offline system, login node and submit node, modules, and Slurm.
+* you need to be on the compute node (not the login node) [on TSD, "ssh -Y p****-submit"]
+* you can search for available modules [module spider plink]
+* if available, you can load the module and use it [module load plink/1.90b6.2]
+* however, we do not have PRsice2 available as a module on TSD.
+The installation can be "ordered" to the helpdesk, or the binary file can be transferred and directly used.
+* This requires tsd-api-client to be installed and registered on an online environemnt (given the offline nature of TSD), to upload the file to the tsd project (please get in touch if you need assistance with this).

 ```bash
 # Example Slurm script to run on an HPC cluster: